 Evaluación única (unique evaluation):

 You just need to attend the final exam.
-And the grade of this exam will decide if you pass the course.
+And the grade on this exam will decide if you pass the course.
 (5/10 is a pass)

-This evaluation system might help you to spare you more time to do internships, have rest, focus on fewer projects.
+This evaluation system might allow more time to do internships, have rest, and focus on fewer projects.

 3. Get penalized for a wrong answer in multiple choices!